spudlyo/clipetty/README.md

 Let's say you SSH into a host, start `tmux`, and then run Emacs.
 A little later you detach your session and log out.
 You then SSH back into the same host, and re-attach your session.
 Your Emacs process is still running right where you left it, but the `$SSH_TTY` environment variable it inherited from the shell is now stale (or longer accurate) as it still points to your *old* SSH tty.
 This means that Clipetty will no longer function in `tmux` windows that were created during your previous login until you manually update the `$SSH_TTY` environment variable.

-Thankfully in `tmux` there is an easy way of dealing with this problem, you can add the following to your `.tmux.conf` file:
+Thankfully in `tmux` there is an easy way of dealing with this problem!
+Add the following to your `.tmux.conf` file:

 ```
 set -ag update-environment "SSH_TTY"